fablakeson/antifa-ui-test-framework/README.md

 - You **must** include the *object* name in your command.
 The framework use this to search the element *id* on HTML.

-- If your *object* name is composited, the framework contatenates it with the `-` prefix for each word after the first.<br>
+- If your *object* name is composited, the framework puts a hiphen `-` between the words after the first.<br>
   Ex.: `Write "123456" on the phone number.` &#8594; `object_name: phone-number`.

 - If you are interacting with the **object** for the **first time**, you **must** inform the **type** after the **name**.<br>